cloudposse/terraform-aws-components/modules/auth0/tenant/README.md

 Chicken before the egg...

 The Auth0 tenant must exist before we can manage it with Terraform.
-In order to create the Auth0 application used by the Terraform Auth0 Provider, we must first create the Auth0 tenant.
+In order to create the Auth0 application used by the [Auth0 Terraform provider](https://registry.terraform.io/providers/auth0/auth0/latest/), we must first create the Auth0 tenant.
 Then once we have the Auth0 provider configured, we can import the tenant into Terraform.
 However, the tenant is not a resource identifiable by an ID within the Auth0 Management API!
 We can nevertheless import it using a random string.
 On first run, we import the existing tenant using a random string.
 It does not matter what this value is.
 Terraform will use the same tenant as the Auth0 application for the Terraform Auth0 Provider.

 Create the Auth0 tenant now using the Auth0 Management API or the Auth0 Dashboard following [the Auth0 create tenants documentation](https://auth0.com/docs/get-started/auth0-overview/create-tenants).